Miss Universe Malaysia: 2023–present

 On 8 February 2023, a new Miss Universe Malaysia organization was formed under the same ownership with Miss Universe Indonesia.
 The license was co-owned by an Indonesian artist, Datin Wira Poppy Capella Swastika, which was also the national director of the pageant under Just Capella Sdn.
 Bhd. management.
-The press launch of the pageant was held at The St. Regis Hotel, Kuala Lumpur on 17 February 2023.
-Present were the Miss Universe and Miss Universe Malaysia team, Miss Universe 2022, R'Bonney Gabriel, second runner-up and top 5 of Miss Universe 2022, Andreína Martínez and Gabriëla Dos Santos, respectively.
+The pageant press launch was held at the St. Regis Hotel, Kuala Lumpur on 17 February 2023.
+Present were the Miss Universe and Miss Universe Malaysia team, Miss Universe 2022, R'Bonney Gabriel, second runner-up and top five of Miss Universe 2022, Andreína Martínez and Gabriëla Dos Santos, respectively.

-However on 12 August 2023, the Miss Universe Organization (MUO) decided to cancel the Miss Universe Malaysia 2023 pageant almost immediately after the controversy occurred in Miss Universe Indonesia.
-MUO also terminated their franchise contract with Datin Wira Poppy Capella as the owner and national director for both Miss Universe Malaysia and Indonesia.
+On 12 August 2023, the Miss Universe Organization (MUO) cancelled Miss Universe Malaysia 2023 over the controversy iover Miss Universe Indonesia.
+MUO terminated their franchise contract with the owner and national director for both Miss Universe Malaysia and Indonesia, Datin Wira Poppy Capella.

-On 21 June 2024, the new national director for Miss Universe Malaysia organization, Malaysian model and former beauty queen Eleen Yong was announced via Miss Universe Instagram account replacing the previous national director, Datin Wira Poppy Capella.
+On 21 June 2024,a new national director was announced for Miss Universe Malaysia organization, Malaysian model and former beauty queen Eleen Yong.

 Competition

-In 1962, Malaya debut in the Miss Universe pageant.
+In 1962, Malaya debut at Miss Universe.
 Since the formation of Malaysia on 16 September 1963, the Malayan candidates began to compete as Miss Malaysia.
 The modern pageant is attended by participants from various city from the thirteen states and three federal territories (Kuala Lumpur and Selangor are usually represented by more than one participant), for a total of 18 to 20 participants.